30th - 31st May; 5th - 7th June 2019

 The University of Melbourne, Parkville campus

-This subject explores the principles and practical applications of a rights-based framework for the health needs of populations.
+This interdisciplinary course provides a grounding for participants with a background or interest in public health on the normative content and interpretations of the right to health (and supporting rights).
+The course explores the principles and practical applications of a rights-based framework for the health needs of diverse population groups, including children, women, indigenous people, people with mental illness or disability, and refugees and asylum seekers.
 It engages with contemporary debates and critiques on the credibility, relevance and utility of human rights for health policy and program decisions.
 It also explores the confronting linkages between rights violations and health harms, as well as rights infringements that improve public health.